U.S. says China's fishing curbs 'provocative and potentially dangerous'

 According to the website of the Hainan legislature, foreign fishing vessels need approval to enter from the "relevant and responsible department" of the Chinese government's Cabinet.

-Hainan is responsible for administering the country's extensive claims to the myriad islets and atolls in the South China Sea.
+Hainan is home to Chinese naval facilities that include a purpose-built dock for the country's only aircraft carrier as well as a base for attack submarines.

-It says it governs 2 million square km (770,000 square miles) of water, according to local government data issued in 2011.
+Hainan, which juts into the South China Sea from the country's southern tip, says it governs 2 million square km (770,000 square miles) of water, according to local government data issued in 2011.
 The South China Sea is an estimated 3.5 million square km (1.4 million square miles) in size.

-The province is also home to Chinese naval facilities that include a purpose-built dock for the country's only aircraft carrier as well as a base for attack submarines.

 Philippine Foreign Affairs Department spokesman Raul Hernandez said Manila had asked its embassy in Beijing to get more information on the rules.